If you were to take a look at your branding and packaging of your products right now, how would you feel?

 While we understand that this is a legitimate concern, it’s really not something to be overly worried about, as change should be embraced.
 If your brand and sales are not reaching the goals you have set for them, a change is needed.

-If you plan to refresh your branding and packaging design in 2018, here are five of the essential elements you need to consider in order to breathe new life into your brand and packaging design.
+If you plan to redesign your branding and packaging design in 2019, here are five of the essential elements you need to consider in order to breathe new life into your brand and packaging design.

 1. Don't Focus On Sales